Managing Your Board the Right Way

 THINGS TO AVOID

-Three are some things you should avoid when dealing with your Board:
+There are some things you should avoid when dealing with your Board:

 • Behind the Scenes Gossip.
 It’s a simple fact that Board Members talk to each other when you’re not around.
 When a company isn’t doing well, these conversations happen more often.
-You want to make sure that every Board Member has the same set of facts at roughly the same time and, whenever possible, you are involved in debates over company strategy and operational events.
+You want to ensure that every Board Member has the same set of facts at roughly the same time and, whenever possible, you are involved in debates over company strategy and operational events.

-• “Star” Directors that won’t put in the time.
+• “Star” Directors who won’t put in the time.
 You might get the opportunity to attract a “star” Director that would raise the profile of your company and attract investor, customer, and partner interest.
 Beware of shiny objects in the form of star Directors.
 The star still has to be willing to work, or he’s not the star you need.

 ALWAYS LOOK IN THE MIRROR